 “T” is in degrees Kelvin and “A”, “B”, and “C” are coefficients derived as follows:

-To solve for a, b and c coefficients, measure the thermistor at three different temperatures.
-The temperatures should be evenly spaced and atleast 10 degrees apart.
-Use the three temperatures to solve three simultaneous equations.
+First, measure the thermistor at three different temperatures.
+The temperatures should be evenly spaced and at least 10 degrees apart.
+Use the three temperatures to solve three simultaneous equations using these steps:

-These equations allow you to derive a, b and c for any temperature range.
-Knowing a, b and c for the thermistor allows you to use the Steinhart and Hart equation in two ways.
+Knowing A, B and C for a thermistor allows you to use the Steinhart and Hart equation in two ways.

-1) If resistance is known and temperature desired then use eqn 5.
+1) If resistance is known and temperature desired then use Equation 1 above.

-2) If temperature is known and expected resistance is desired than use this equation:
+2) If temperature is known and expected resistance is desired, use Equation 5 below: